-The following are some important and frequently used terms and definitions that UPMC Health Plan uses in this Certificate of Coverage and when administering your benefits.
+The following are some important and frequently used terms and definitions that UPMC Health Plan uses in this Policy and when administering your benefits.

-Benefit Limit - The maximum amount that your group health plan will pay for a Covered Service.
-The Benefit Limit may be expressed in many ways, such as a dollar amount, the number of days, or the number of services.
-Some Benefit Limits are discussed in this Certificate of Coverage, but generally they are described in your Schedule of Benefits.
+Benefit Limit - The maximum amount that UPMC Health Plan will pay for a Covered Service.
+The Benefit Limit may be expressed in many ways, such as a dollar amount, number of days, or the number of services.
+Some Benefit Limits are discussed in this Policy, but generally are described in your Schedule of Benefits.

-Benefit Period - The period (for which you are eligible for coverage during your employer group/plan sponsor's contract year) during which charges for Covered Services must be incurred in order to be eligible for payment by your group health plan.
-A charge is considered incurred on the date you receive the service or supply.
+Benefit Period - The specified period of time (the period for which you are eligible for coverage) during which charges for Covered Services must be incurred in order to be eligible for payment by UPMC Health Plan.
+A charge shall be considered incurred on the date you receive the service or supply.

 Coinsurance - The percentage of expenses for Covered Benefits that you are responsible to pay, after meeting your Deductible, if you have one.
-The amount of your Coinsurance depends upon the plan the University of Pittsburgh offers.
 Refer to your Schedule of Benefits to determine Coinsurance amounts.
 Copayments do not apply toward Coinsurance.

-Complaint - A dispute or objection by an enrollee regarding a Participating Provider or the coverage (including contract exclusions and non-Covered Benefits), operations, or management policies of a managed care plan, which has not been resolved by UPMC Health Plan and has been filed with the plan.
+Complaint - A dispute or objection by an enrollee regarding a Participating Provider or the coverage (including contract exclusions and non-Covered Benefits), operations, or management policies of UPMC Health Plan that has not been resolved by UPMC Health Plan and has been filed with UPMC Health Plan or the Pennsylvania Department of Health or the Insurance Department.
 A Complaint does not include a Grievance.
 Instructions for filing a Complaint are in Section VIII.
-Resolving Disputes with the Health Plan.
+Resolving Disputes with UPMC Health Plan.

-Copayment - The specified dollar amount that you pay at the time of service, for certain Covered Benefits.
+Copayment - The specified dollar amount that you pay at the time of service for certain Covered Benefits.
 Copayments do not apply toward your Coinsurance or Deductible.
 You are expected to pay Copayments at the time of service.
 Refer to the Schedule of Benefits to determine Copayment amounts.

-Covered Benefit or Covered Service - A health care service or supply as set forth in Section IV.
+Covered Benefit or Covered Services - A health care service or supply as set forth in Section IV.
 Covered Services.
 Such services must be Medically Necessary.
 Some may require Prior Authorization.